martin12333/Readable-Lisp-S-expressions/solution.md

     - An empty line ends the expression; empty lines *before* expressions are ignored.
     - Indentation processing does not occur inside ( ), [ ], and { }, whether they are prefixed or not; they're just neoteric-expressions.
 This makes sweet-expressions highly backwards-compatible.

-    Sweet-expression rule refinements:
+    Sweet-expression rule clarifications:

     - Lines with only a ;-comment are completely ignored - even their indentation (if any) is irrelevant.
     - You can indent using one-or-more space, tab, and/or exclamation point (!) characters.
     - A line with only indentation is an empty line.
-    - If an expression *starts* indented, then indentation is completely ignored (that line switches to neoteric-expressions).
+    - An expression that *starts* indented enables "indented-compatibility" mode, where indentation is completely ignored (that line switches to neoteric-expressions).
+    - Scheme's #; datum comment comments out the next *neoteric* expression, not the next *sweet* expression.

+    Sweet-expressions also include these advanced capabilities:

     - A \\\\ (aka SPLIT) starts a new line at the current indentation.
 If it's immediately after indentation (aka GROUP in that case), it represents no symbol at all (at that indentation) - this is useful for lists of lists.
     - A $ (aka SUBLIST) in the middle of list restarts list processing; the right-hand-side (including its sub-blocks) is the last parameter of the left-hand side (of just that line).
 If there's no left-hand-side, the right-hand-side is put in a list.
     - A leading traditional abbreviation (quote, comma, backquote, or comma-at), followed by space or tab, is that operator applied to the sweet-expression starting at the same line.
-    - Scheme's #; datum comment comments out the next *neoteric* expression, not the next *sweet* expression.

     Sweet-expression examples are shown below.

-Curly-infix adds support for traditional infix notation; neoteric-expressions add support for traditional function notation; and sweet-expressions reduce the the number of explicit parentheses needed (by deducing them from indentation).
-See [Rationale] for why these rules are the way they are.
+See [Rationale] for why these rules are the way they are, and [Retort] if you were told that Lisp's s-expression notation can't be improved on.

 Beginning an expression with indentation causes that line's indentation to be ignored, improving backwards compatibility.
 We recommend that editors highlight these lines as warnings, to reduce the risk of their accidental use.
 It might be also useful for an editor to highlight blank lines (as they separate expressions) and lines beginning at the left column.

 Individual implementations may have *additional* abbreviations that are useful for their semantics; our goal is to devise general abbreviations that others can build on if they choose.

-This is version 0.4 of notation specification; we believe the only area that *might* change are the sweet-expression refinements.
+This is version 0.5 of our notation specification.
+We aren't expecting major changes from here on, but there is certainly the possibility of small refinements.

 Quick Examples
 ==============